-The Human Rights Measurement Initiative’s (HRMI’s) measures of human rights performance are available on the Rights Tracker free of charge and openly licensed.
+The Human Rights Measurement Initiative’s (HRMI’s) measures of human rights performance are available on the Rights Tracker free of charge.

 Since we are committed to producing measures that are independent, we only accept funding from ethical bodies that remain at arm’s length from our operations.
 This means we rely on grants and donations to collaboratively produce high-quality independent data.
 If you’d like to provide support, please contact us.

 A huge thank you to all of the following!

 We are very grateful to the many individuals who have generously donated to HRMI, and to the following organisations:

 |The Ford Foundation is supporting HRMI to explore and boost private sector use of HRMI data.

 |Open Society Foundations is providing project-level financial support to HRMI.

 |Supported by the Ministry for Foreign Trade and Development of the Kingdom of the Netherlands.

 |In 2022-23 the US Embassy in Auckland, New Zealand is providing support for HRMI’s Pacific Module data collection in the Pacific region.